ralu2004/Cusum-Anomaly-Detection/README.md

 # Cusum-Anomaly-Detection
 A hardware–software co-design of the CUSUM streaming anomaly detector.
 Includes hardware modules, a software reference implementation, and Python tools for validating correctness and profiling performance across platforms.

-# Copy all the code below and run it to generate your README.md file

 # Cusum-Anomaly-Detection

 ![Language](https://img.shields.io/badge/languages-VHDL%20%7C%20Python-blue)